bulabox/enthusiastic-pluto/src/pages/index.md

     Monthly Time with your loved ones is a click away

     Valued at over $40!

+    ### Your first box ships immediately.

+    FREE SHIPPING inside the contiguous 48 United States.

+    ### Your month-long baby party begins.

+    Our baby supplies last for 1 month and 5 days that way your covered for shipping times.
   symbol_display:
   - title: Lorem
     icon: fa-code